Camping in Redwood National Park

 Location: 10 miles north of Orick

-Amenities: Picnic tables, fire pits, barbeque grills, food lockers, solar showers, dump station, restrooms and wind shelters…
+Amenities: Picnic tables, fire pits, barbeque grills, food lockers, campfire center, potable water, restrooms, and wind shelters.

 Backcountry Camping in the Redwoods